ironkrush/Unibuddy/README.md

 Embark on Your Quest!

-Prepzilla: [https://vercel.com/guides/deploying-preact-with-vercel](https://prepzilla.vercel.app/) awaits, ready to unleash your academic potential.
+Prepzilla: [click here](https://prepzilla.vercel.app/) awaits, ready to unleash your academic potential.
 Start your journey today and witness the magic of streamlined exam preparation unfold! ✨